-Perhaps one of the most significant advancements in the field of behavioral health is its embrace of the biopsychosocial model — one that acknowledges the complexity of the disease of addiction and co-occurring mental health disorders.
-The fact that dual-diagnosis disorders affect every aspect of life, and are often triggered by negative life events and extra-therapeutic factors is reflected in the new definition of addiction published by The American Society of Addiction Medicine (ASAM) in September 2019 — “Addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.”
+Perhaps one of the most significant advancements in the field of behavioral health is its embrace of the biopsychosocial model — one that acknowledges the complexity of the disease of addiction and co-occurring mental health conditions.
+The fact that dual-diagnosis conditions affect every aspect of life, and are often triggered by negative life events and extra-therapeutic factors is reflected in the new definition of addiction published by The American Society of Addiction Medicine (ASAM) in September 2019 — “Addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.”

 Experienced treatment professionals and those living in recovery know that helping people manage their conditions and sustain recovery takes significantly more than stopping the misuse of substances.
 It requires understanding and addressing the reasons why patients felt compelled to self-medicate.
 This realization is why today’s leading care providers strive to tailor “whole-person” treatment plans that meet the multifaceted needs of patients.